 Distinguishing Characteristics & Benefits

-- Schwab Fundamental Index Funds provide access to the innovative fundamental index methodology created by Rob Arnott, chairman of Research Affiliates.
-The Funds passively track the Russell Fundamental Index® Series1, which ranks stocks by equally weighting three fundamental measures of company scale and success: retained operating cash flow, adjusted sales, and dividends plus buybacks.
+- Schwab Fundamental Index Funds provide access to the innovative fundamental index methodology created by Rob Arnott, chairman of Research Affiliates®.
+The Funds passively track the Russell Fundamental Index® Series, which ranks stocks by equally weighting three fundamental measures of company size: retained operating cash flow, adjusted sales, and dividends plus buybacks.
 Market capitalization, price or valuation multiples are not considered.

 - The basis of the Funds' methodology is this: Cap-weighted indices have a tendency to overweight overpriced stocks and underweight undervalued ones, thereby creating a performance drag.
-By avoiding this shortcoming, the fundamental index methodology offers the potential for higher returns by offsetting certain risks associated with cap-weighting.
+By avoiding this potential shortcoming, the Fundamental Index® methodology offers a complement to traditional cap-weighted indexing and active management, helping to create more attractive risk-adjusted portfolios.

-- Charles Schwab Investment Management (CSIM) has an exclusive license to broadly offer investment companies tracking certain indexes within the Russell Fundamental Index® Series1.
+- Charles Schwab Investment Management (CSIM) has an exclusive license to broadly offer investment companies tracking certain indexes within the Russell Fundamental Index® Series.

 Schwab Fundamental Index Funds represent a unique approach to investing.
 The suite of index investments: